sheldongordon4/falcon9-landing-prediction/README.md

 ## Project Overview
 This project aims to enhance the predictive capabilities of a private space launch company by determining the factors that influence the successful landing of the Falcon 9 first stage by leveraging extensive data collection from sources such as the SpaceX API and historical launch records from Wikipedia.

-we performed rigorous data wrangling and exploratory data analysis (EDA) to ensure data quality and uncover critical insights.
-Key variables affecting landing success were identified and analyzed through SQL querying and feature engineering, leading to a deeper understanding of the launch dynamics.
-Machine learning techniques, including SVM, classification trees, and logistic regression, were employed to build robust predictive models.
-An interactive dashboard application, developed using Plotly Dash, provides real-time visual analytics, enabling stakeholders to explore launch data dynamically.
-The analysis revealed that optimizing launch site selection and understanding payload characteristics significantly impact success rates.
-These insights offer strategic guidance for future launches, potentially reducing costs and increasing the competitive advantage of the company in the space launch market.

 ### Dataset Used
 Data was collected from multiple sources, including the SpaceX API and historical launch records from Wikipedia.
 Data was retrieved using API requests and web scraping techniques with BeautifulSoup.